jbeck018/howlerops/docs/compliance/COMPLIANCE_CHECKLIST.md

 ## Executive Summary

-This master checklist ensures SQL Studio maintains compliance with all applicable regulations, standards, and best practices.
+This master checklist ensures Howlerops maintains compliance with all applicable regulations, standards, and best practices.
 Each item should be reviewed quarterly and validated annually through internal or external audit.

 ## 1. SOC 2 COMPLIANCE